SocketCluster/socketcluster-website/docs/middleware-and-authorization.md

 ## Design overview

 Like SocketCluster, Asyngular allows you to perform access control from the server side using middleware functions.
 Unlike SocketCluster however, middleware functions in Asyngular work by iterating over [asyncIterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of#Iterating_over_async_iterables) streams; the advantage of this approach is that performing async operations directly inside a middleware loop will not disrupt the order of messages (e.g. if async operations for some messages take longer than others).
-This means that it's possible to guarantee that actions and messages will always be processed by your server side receivers/procedures in the same order that they were sent by the client socket.
+This means that it's possible to guarantee that actions and messages will always be processed by your receivers/procedures in the same order that they were sent by the client socket.

 ## API overview